Howard McNear: Career

 In 1961, McNear was cast as the vague, chatty barber Floyd Lawson on The Andy Griffith Show.
 In 1963, he suffered a stroke that rendered most of the left side of his body paralyzed.
 He left the series for nearly a year and a half to recover.
 Andy Griffith asked McNear to return to the series.
 McNear agreed despite being unable to walk or stand, and the production crew accommodated him accordingly.
 Floyd was subsequently seen onscreen either seated or standing with support.
 Many scenes were shot with him sitting on a bench outside the barber shop, as opposed to trimming hair as before.
 In most of his post-stroke scenes, McNear's left hand would be holding a newspaper or resting in his lap, while he moved his right arm and hand as he spoke his lines.
+In a 1964 episode, "Otis Sues the County,” McNear's character is heard, but not seen, walking into the courthouse; the next scene shows Floyd already seated in a chair.
+In a 1966 episode, “Wyatt Earp Rides Again,” McNear, as Floyd, is shown standing at his barber’s chair using both hands to treat the hair of deputy Warren (Jack Burns); however, such appearances were rare.

-In a 1964 episode, "Otis Sues the County", and a 1967 episode, "Goober's Contest", McNear's character is heard, but not seen, walking into the courthouse.
-The next scene shows Floyd already seated in a chair.
-According to Jack Dodson, who played Howard Sprague on The Andy Griffith Show, McNear began having difficulty remembering his lines and became anxious and frustrated.
-He left the series in 1967.
+In the seventh season finale of The Andy Griffith Show, "Goober's Contest", in which Floyd Lawson makes his final appearance, McNear is speaking from his parked car but an obvious double is shot from the back while driving the car away.
+According to Jack Dodson, who played Howard Sprague on The Andy Griffith Show, McNear began having difficulty remembering his lines and became anxious and frustrated during his last season.
+He left the series after the seventh season in 1967; the series would only remain for another year and Lawson's barber shop and position in the show was loosely replaced by Emmett Clark, a repairman with a fix-it shop (located where the barbershop used to be) played by Paul Hartman (who continued the role in Mayberry R.F.D.).
+In the eighth season episode, "Goober the Executive," Andy addresses the replacement by saying "Floyd decides he's got enough money and wants to retire, Emmett moves right in."

+Earlier in 1961, McNear was uncredited in the animated title role of the AT&T instructional film, Mr. Digit and the Battle of Bubbling Brook, who taught Ethel (Peg Lynch) of Ethel and Albert about the advantages of all-number calling.
+Alan Bunce, who played Albert, also reprised his role in that video.

 In 1962 he made a guest appearance on The Twilight Zone in the episode "Hocus Pocus and Frisby".
-In 1964, McNear also took a role on Gunsmoke, playing Dodge City's general store owner in “Aunt Thede” (S10E13).
+In 1964, McNear also took a role on Gunsmoke, playing Dodge City's general store owner in "Aunt Thede" (S10E13).

 Death

-On January 3, 1969, McNear died at San Fernando Valley Veterans Hospital in California at the age of 63 as a result of complications from pneumonia caused by a stroke.
+On January 3, 1969, McNear died at San Fernando Valley Veterans Hospital in California at the age of 63 of complications from pneumonia caused by a stroke.
+He was survived by his wife Helen and his son Christopher.